Webinterpret/monitoing/README.md

-docker-grafana-influxdb
+monitoring
 =======================

-This image contains a sensible default configuration of InfluxDB and Grafana.
+This image contains a sensible default configuration of InfluxDB, Chronograf and Grafana.
 It explicitly doesn't bundle an example dashboard.

 ### Using the Dashboard ###